 People who want to add weight training to their yoga practice have different goals, compared to people who want to do more yoga in addition to their strength training.

 You can do yoga and weight training because they both enhance your fitness level.

 Yoga is a great stretching routine that keeps your muscles and joints mobile.

 Weight training keeps your body strong, and bones healthy and elevates your metabolism.

 Adding weight training to yoga

-You can incorporate weight training into your yoga practice simply by designating a couple of days in the week where you focus on the gym, or you have the same-day approach where you start from lifting weights and follow up with a yoga session.
+You can incorporate weight training into your yoga practice simply by designating a couple of days in the week where you focus on the gym, or you have the same-day approach where you start by lifting weights and following up with a yoga session.

-Does strength training restrict yoga?
-In general, strength training can restrict yoga if it’s done with high volume.
-High volume strength training with progressive overload and a high-protein diet lead to higher lean body mass, which can cause some limitations in some of the yoga poses.
+High-volume strength training with progressive overload and a high-protein diet leads to higher lean body mass, which can cause some limitations in some of the yoga poses.